iNavFlight/inav/.github/PULL_REQUEST_TEMPLATE/new_target_pull_request.md

  * [ ] Target complies with ``docs/policies/NEW_HARDWARE_POLICY.md``

-The following items have been checked and confimed working by an INAV developer on actual hardware: (feel free to remove non-relevant items)
+The following items have been checked and confirmed working by an INAV developer on actual hardware: (feel free to remove non-relevant items)

  * [ ] Samples received
  * [ ] Flash firmware